-Our Sustainability Strategy focuses our strategy on the material areas that have the greatest impact.

-Its overarching goal is to create long-term value for all our stakeholders.
+Our sustainability activities focus on the material areas that have the greatest impact and through these activities we aim to create long-term value for all our stakeholders.

 Performance Targets

 1. Trade Volumes

 The Company will pursue strategies aimed at maximising the opportunity for trade through the Port and growing the Port's hinterland.
 Over the next three financial years the Company aims to expand its hinterland and achieve a trade volume of three (3) million freight tonnes of which one (1) million freight tonnes will be non-bulk liquids trade.